ronalddddd/docker-dev-container/README.md

 # docker-dev-container

-A docker container with a vim development environment.
+A containerized vim development environment.

 ![Screenshot of vim running in a tmux session](./screenshot.jpeg)

+## Why?

+- vim is great :)
+- portable development environment, just mount your projects directory
+- great for pair programming: spin up a container, and `tmux a` into the same session!

 ## Features

 - vim 8 customized with plugins and some other configured defaults (see [vimrc](./vimrc))
+- git
 - Mosh
 - tmux with some light configurations (see [tmux](./tmux.conf))
-- Node.js and TypeScript
+- Node.js and TypeScript, eslint
 - Elixir

 ## Quick Start